 The <flexContainerInstance> resource represents a data instance in the <flexContainer> resource.
 The <flexContainerInstance> resource shall be created by the Hosting CSE when

-the parent <flexContainer> is created or one of its custom attribute is modified, and
+the parent <flexContainer> is created or updated with a list, possibly empty, of its custom attributes, and

 at least one of the maxNrOfInstances, maxByteSize or maxInstanceAge attributes is present.

+An update of any of the universal, common, or resource specific attributes of the parent <flexContainer>, except custom attributes, does not cause the creation of a new <flexContainerInstance> resource.

-It shall remain unchanged once created.
+The <flexContainerInstane> shall remain unchanged once created.
 An AE can delete a <flexContainerInstance> resource explicitly or it may be deleted by the Hosting CSE following the retention policy defined by the maxNrOfInstances, maxByteSize and maxInstanceAge attributes.
 The <flexContainerInstance> resource inherits the same access control policies of the parent <flexContainer> resource, and does not have its own accessControlPolicyIDs attribute.

 The <flexContainerInstance> resource shall contain the attributes specified in table 9.6.59-1.